 What is fosphenytoin (Cerebyx)?

-Fosphenytoin is an anti-epileptic drug, also called an anticonvulsant.
-It works by slowing down impulses in the brain that cause seizures.
+Fosphenytoin is an anticonvulsant that works by slowing down impulses in the brain that cause seizures.

-Fosphenytoin may also be used for other purposes not listed in this medication guide.
+Fosphenytoin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fosphenytoin (Cerebyx)?